 Ka mate i te ua – and you will drown.

 Listening to the land is a Connected journal article describing the work of Dr Pauline Harris and others.
-Their research will help to increase understanding of how climate change is affecting Aotearoa’s wildlife and ecosystems – knowledge that can then be used to plan for change.
+Their research will help to increase understanding of how climate change is affecting the wildlife and ecosystems in Aotearoa – knowledge that can then be used to plan for change.

 NIWA has a Traditional Māori Weather and Climate Forecasting poster, which shows a selection of traditional indicators used by Māori from across Aotearoa New Zealand to forecast weather and climate.